TNGX Straddle Strategy

 What is a straddle on TNGX?

 A straddle on TNGX is the straddle strategy applied to TNGX (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With TNGX stock trading near $20.77, the strikes shown on this page are snapped to the nearest listed TNGX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With TNGX stock at $25.40 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed TNGX chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are TNGX straddle max profit and max loss calculated?